curthenrichs/curthenrichs.github.io/src/content/markdown/ITERProject.md

 the pRAD signal.
 The operator is responsible for two tasks; inspecting a magnetic block toy house being constructed by the robot and a secondary sorting task.

 I was the lead experimenter/author on this project.
-Our paper is currently in peer-review.
-Please contact me for a pre-print if interested.
+Our paper is [here]()

 ## Task Interdependence
 The objective of the task interdependence experiment is to investigate three strategies